-But just because you can’t gather outdoors doesn’t mean you can’t take part in meaningful conversations, moments of solidarity, and acts of sustainability.
+But just because you can’t gather with people this Earth Day doesn’t mean you can’t take part in meaningful conversations, moments of solidarity, and acts of sustainability.

 People may be alone in their homes, but they’ll still be united by a shared purpose: to incite bold climate action in pursuit of a sustainable future.